This PDF is the current document as it appeared on Public Inspection on 06/12/2015 at 08:45 am.

 Office of the Assistant Secretary for Housing—Federal Housing Commissioner, Department of Housing and Urban Development (HUD).

 Notice of extension of time.

-This notice advises the public that HUD received a request from Cavco Industries (Cavco) for an extension of time to fully implement its plan to notify purchasers and correct certain manufactured homes built and sold by Cavco that were installed with Kidde combined smoke and carbon monoxide alarms imported by Walter Kidde Portable Equipment Inc., that were subsequently recalled by the Consumer Product Safety Commission.
-After reviewing Cavco's request, HUD determined that Cavco has shown good cause and granted its request for an extension.
-The requested extension is granted until August 24, 2015.
+This notice advises the public that HUD received a request from Clayton Homes, Inc. (Clayton) for an extension of time to fully implement its plan to notify purchasers and correct certain manufactured homes that were installed with TruVent plastic range hood exhaust ducts, an item that Clayton agreed to recall after a HUD audit questioned whether the duct Start Printed Page 34166complied with HUD's Manufactured Home Construction and Safety Standards.
+The recall includes homes built by the following Clayton manufacturing subsidiaries: CMH Manufacturing, Inc.; CMH Manufacturing West, Inc.; Southern Energy Homes, Inc.; Giles Industries, Inc.; and Cavalier Homes, Inc. Clayton initiated the recall on April 6, 2015, and requested additional time to continue to complete repairs on affected homes on May 30, 2015.
+After reviewing Clayton's request, HUD determined that Clayton has shown good cause and granted its request for an extension.
+The requested extension is granted until August 3, 2015.

 FOR FURTHER INFORMATION CONTACT: